brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 }
 ```

-And finally the view can use it like so:
+And finally, it can be used in the view like so:

 ```html
 <input value="{{ $viewModel->post()->title }}" />